 Recently I had the chance for some professional development on a topic that affects not only the creation of ESL Library’s materials, but also how teachers interact with students in the classroom.

 In an Editors BC (a branch of Editors Canada) seminar on inclusivity, Ruth Wilson of West Coast Editorial Associates explained how inclusive language continues to evolve.
 Mainly due to the Internet and social media, there is a global focus on inclusive language like never before.

 What is inclusivity?
-Oxford Dictionaries describes it as:
+Lexico (Oxford Dictionary) describes it as:

-an intention or policy of including people who might otherwise be excluded or marginalized, such as those who are handicapped or learning-disabled, or racial and sexual minorities
+The practice or policy of including people who might otherwise be excluded or marginalized, such as those who have physical or mental disabilities and members of minority groups.

 In a nutshell, inclusivity means we need to include everyone.
 In ELT classrooms with people from many different countries and walks of life, the importance of inclusivity in the way we interact via speaking and writing cannot be overstated.

 What elements of inclusive language are important to apply to our classrooms and materials?
 Let’s look at some of Ruth’s tips on gender, disabilities, race and ethnicity, and age.
 (Though these tips are based on current Canadian usage, most apply to global classrooms/materials.)

 1. Gender & Sexual Orientation

 It’s best to avoid referring specifically to gender or sexual orientation whenever possible.
 If rewording isn’t possible, at least use neutral terminology.
 Here are some examples: